Subscribe

 Brittleness is when the company fails because just one component breaks.
 Learn some strategies for fixing Brittle Points.

 Companies fail for all sorts of reasons.
-Sometimes we’re not surprised, like if the product never worked or no one cared about the problem it was solving.
+Sometimes we’re not surprised, like if the product never worked or not enough people wanted to pay to solve the problem in question.

-But sometimes those things were great, and sales were starting to pick up, and then something broke, and it was all over.
+But sometimes the product did work, people were paying to solve the problem, sales were starting to pick up, and then something broke, and it was all over.
 How does that happen?

 • The product was built on a platform, and the platform changed.
 A popular app drops to zero downloads after Apple builds it into iOS; a Google Workspace add-on drops to zero sales after Google builds that feature into Docs; a Twitter management tool breaks when Twitter removes functionality from their public API.